Rumman-Sadik/node-js-project/README.md

 to Run the server
-copy this in the terminal:
+put this in the terminal:

-cd "chefer-express"
-node server.js
+first copy:  cd "chefer-express" then, copy this command: node server.js

 -Server will run on: